Cynadyde/BookshelfDisplay/README.md

 # BookShelves

 BookShelves is a Spigot MC Plugin that lets the player use bookshelves to display galleries of books.
-Visit this plugin's [Spigot MC](https://www.spigotmc.org/resources/bookshelves.67225/) page for more information.
+Visit this plugin's [SpigotMC Page](https://www.spigotmc.org/resources/bookshelves.67225/) for more information.

 To install, simply place the jar file in your server's `plugins` folder.
 You will need a single dependency, [ProtocolLib 4.5](https://www.spigotmc.org/resources/protocollib.1997/).
 (This plugin will not work with ProtocolLib